San Antonio Domestic Violence Attorney

 the accused when it is found that they have committed two domestic assaults

-within a 12-month period—even if those assaults did not result in
+within 12 months—even if those assaults did not result in an arrest

 Penalties for Domestic Violence